Breakdown (1997 film): Music

-The score was written by Basil Poledouris, with contributions from Steve Forman, Judd Miller, Eric Colvin and Richard Marvin.
+The score was written by Basil Poledouris, with contributions from Steve Forman, Judd Miller, Eric Colvin, and Richard Marvin.

 It was released as a limited edition of 3,000 units by LaLaLand Records in June 2011.
 The release comprises a 3-CD set: the first CD contains the score as heard in the film, which contains material from additional composers.
 This is not 100% complete, omitting a few extremely low-key passages from the early scenes, nor is it chronological – some cues have been combined and re-ordered to maintain a listening experience.

-The second CD contains an alternative early version of many cues by Poledouris that represent a different, far more orchestral approach to scoring the film (the score in the film stripped away many layers, and left mostly percussive and sound design elements for many cues.)
+The second CD contains an alternative early version of many cues by Poledouris that represent a different, far more orchestral approach to scoring the film.
+The score in the film stripped away many layers and left mostly percussive and sound design elements for many cues.

 The third CD contains further alternates that demonstrate the changing nature of the music as scenes were re-scored.

 Release

 Breakdown was released in the United States on May 2, 1997.
+After initially opening to 2,108 theaters, the film later expanded to 2,348 theaters.

+Reception

+Box office

-It debuted at first place at the box office with $12.3 million.
-After initially opening to 2,108 theaters, the film later expanded to 2,348 theaters and grossed a total of $50.2 million in the United States and Canada.
+Breakdown debuted at first place at the box office with $12.3 million.

+Ultimately, it grossed a total of $50.2 million in the United States and Canada.

 Critical reception

 The review aggregator website Rotten Tomatoes reported that 83% of critics gave the film positive reviews based upon a sample of 58, with an average score of 7.2/10.
 The site's consensus describes it as "A brainy and suspenseful – if somewhat uneven – thriller".
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film received an average score of 73 based on 19 reviews.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film received an average score of 74 based on 19 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Peter Stack of the San Francisco Chronicle praised the film, "Breakdown use[s] old-fashioned ingenuity - plus a compelling star, a fast-paced mystery and a deadpan villain - to come up with a sizzler."
 Roger Ebert gave the film a positive review, calling it "taut, skillful and surgically effective".

 Stephen Hunter of The Washington Post criticized Russell for not conveying a desperate husband willing to fight for his missing wife, writing "He does a lot of running around while making desperate faces, but he never projects a sense of deep rage.
 He never gets dangerous.
 Thus the movie is shorn of its one primitive gratification: the image of the civilized man who finds the Peruvian commando inside himself and lays waste to louts who have underestimated him."